 Aside from being a journal, it can be used as a to-do list, day planner, calendar and more.
 This lets you keep everything in a single place, making it easier to keep track of everything.

 The issue many people run into with a regular journal is that there’s no structure.
 There’s a lot of clutter, things are scattered and lack organization, and when they are organized it often takes considerable time and effort to organize them.

-In the following article, we’ll go over the different parts of a bullet journal, what they do and how they improve on the idea of a basic journal, and how does a bullet journal work.
+In the following article, we’ll go over the different parts of a bullet journal, what they do, how they improve on the idea of a basic journal, and how does a bullet journal work.

 One of the most important and defining aspects of a bullet journal is without a doubt the index.
 The index is both your table of contents and the heart of your bullet journal.

 In a bullet journal, all of your pages will be numbered in the bottom corner, and in the index you will be able to keep a list of everything in your bullet journal, along with the associated page numbers you’ll need to find them at a later date.
 This makes things very easy to keep track of, and you will no longer need to use bookmarks or flip through endless pages to find what you’re looking for.

 Signifiers are symbols that act like a legend or key for your bullet journal, each signifying something different.

 Signifiers are often used to mark into a certain category.
 For example, you may have a symbol for jobs or tasks you need to accomplish, another for important things to remember, and one for your appointments and meetings.